 You can also successfully execute change management by using project management software to notify when changes occur.
 With TrueNxus's 20+ out-of-the-box automated notifications, you will have the transparency you need to stay in-the-know.

-Lastly, the entire team can ensure change initiatives are successful by collaborating directly in the app.
+Lastly, the entire team can ensure your change management plans are successful by collaborating directly in the app.
 With TrueNxus, you can communicate with colleagues and third parties in tasks.

 By aligning around an effective change management process, TrueNxus has everything you and your company need to plan and execute organizational change management successfully.